pip-services/pip-services-docs/content/en/python/components/cache/null_cache.md

 Important points

-- It can be used in testing or in situations when cache is required but must be disabled.
+- It can be used in testing or in situations where a cache is required but must be disabled.

 ### Static methods